-Field Description Connections Created Number of connections that have been created since the counters were cleared.
-Connections Destroyed Number of connections that have been destroyed since counters were cleared.
+Field Description Connections Created Number of connections that have been created since the last time counters were cleared.
+Connections Destroyed Number of connections that have been destroyed since the last time counters were cleared.

 show module csm status

 To display if the CSM is online, use the show module csm status command.
 If the CSM is online, this command shows the CSM chassis slot location and indicates if the configuration download is complete.